Does Working From Home Improve Mental Health — and Who Benefits Most?

 What did the researchers find?

-The scientists analyzed data from the 20-year National Study of “Household, Income and Labour Dynamics in Australia” (HILDA), assessing the impact of work on the mental health of over 16,000 employees.
-They tracked how the mental state of participants changed based on the time spent commuting and the organization of work processes at home.
-The researchers’ statistical models accounted for any changes caused by significant life events (such as job changes or the arrival of children).
+The researchers analyzed data from the 20-year National Study of “Household, Income and Labour Dynamics in Australia” (HILDA), assessing how work affected the mental health of more than 16,000 employees.
+They tracked changes in participants’ mental state based on commute time and how work was organized at home.
+Their statistical models accounted for changes caused by major life events (such as job changes or the arrival of children).

-Importantly, the team excluded the two years of the COVID pandemic (2020-2021) from their analysis, as mental health during that time was influenced by specific factors.
+The team excluded the two years of the COVID pandemic (2020-2021) from their analysis, since mental health during that period was affected by unique factors.

 Commuting affects men and women differently

-The time that spent commuting had a barely noticeable effect on their mental health.
+The time spent commuting had a barely noticeable effect on participants’ mental health.
 In contrast, for men, longer commutes were linked to a decline in mental well-being, particularly among those with pre-existing mental health issues.

-For men with average mental health, their condition worsened with an increase in one-way commute time by half an hour, comparable to a two percent decrease in family income.
+For men with average mental health, their mental health worsened when one-way commute time increased by 30 minutes, an effect comparable to a 2 percent decrease in household income.

 The hybrid work model is best for women

-Remote work had a particularly positive impact on when they worked not only from home but also spent at least one or two days a week in the office.
+Remote work had a particularly positive impact on women who worked from home but also spent at least one or two days a week in the office.

 For women with mental health challenges, this work format improved their well-being similarly to a 15 percent increase in family income.